Two-Dimensional Billiards Are Turing Complete: Conclusions

 \section{Conclusions}

 Billiard systems have long served as fundamental models in dynamical systems, valued for their simplicity and rich behavior.
 In this work, we show that their expressive power extends beyond classical notions of integrability and chaos \cite{Birkhoff1927,Sinai1963}: planar billiards can simulate arbitrary computation.
-Using the framework of Topological Kleene Field Theory \cite{GonzalezMirandaPeralta_TKFT}, we demonstrate that a billiard table can function as a universal computational device.
-As a result, basic dynamical questions, including the existence of periodic trajectories become algorithmically undecidable \cite{turing,Moore1}.
+As a result, basic dynamical questions, including the existence of periodic trajectories and reachability, become algorithmically undecidable \cite{turing,Moore1}.
 This viewpoint suggests that computational complexity is intrinsic to billiard dynamics rather than a mathematical artifact.
 Billiard-type motion arises naturally across physics, often as an effective description in singular or near-collision regimes, notably in celestial mechanics and kinetic theory.
 In such settings, undecidability imposes fundamental limits on long-term prediction, complementing and extending the traditional role of chaos.

 Billiards, therefore, provide a transparent arena for exploring the interface between geometry, dynamics, and computation.
 An open and provocative question is whether these classical algorithmic barriers survive quantization.
 If traces of classical undecidability persist in quantum billiards, they would point to limits of predictability that transcend the classical–quantum divide.